lohani2280/mdanalysis/Google-Summer-Of-Code.md

 ### Your application should include answers to the following questions.

-- Why are you interested in working with us
+- Why are you interested in working with us?
 - Have you used MDAnalysis for your research already?
 - Do you have any experience programming?
 - Do you have any exams during GSoC or plan a vacation during the summer?